 Demand for international school education

 Unlike the majority of the world where international school intake is now dominated by local children, demand for places at Switzerland’s international schools comes mostly from the expatriate population.
 However, the high quality, English-medium learning offered at many of the international schools in Switzerland is attracting an increasing number of local families.
 At the inauguration ceremony for the new International School of Lausanne campus, the State Councilor and Head of the Education Department, Youth and Culture of the canton of Vaud, Anne-Catherine Lyon said “Switzerland is home to some of the best international schools in the world.
-An IB education in English language is increasingly of interest to local students who want to have the flexibility to choose to further their education in Switzerland or abroad.”
+An IB education in English language is increasingly of interest to local students.
+They want to have the flexibility to choose to further their education in Switzerland or abroad.”

 Although this is possible to Swiss nationals in the Vaud canton, this option is not accessible to all local families throughout Switzerland.
 Each canton has its own education policy and its own relationship with international schools.
 In Zurich, one of the leading cantons for international schools, a ruling put in motion in the 2012 academic year restricted local children from attending international schools in preference to the state school system.